 When you’ve finished drinking or dining at the hotel’s restaurant, wander upstairs to a common area full of artwork and reading nooks.
 There are even more spaces than pictured and many of them are rented out as co-working spaces or for corporate events.

 The Lloyd Hotels Room Offerings

-Let me show around this insane yet extraordinary place.
+Let me show you around this insane yet extraordinary place.

 Entering my home away from home for the weekend, I was surprised and delighted to see the room was bright and airy with a lovely view.
 The room came equipped with two single beds, a small TV, and a large work area.

-I wasn’t really sure what to expect with the shared bathroom situation, but was again struck at how the Lloyd can take something like a communal bathroom, still retain some of the buildings historical touches, and make it into something nice.
+I wasn’t really sure what to expect with the shared bathroom situation, but was again struck at how the Lloyd could take something like a communal bathroom, still retain some of the building’s historical touches, and make it into something nice.

-While I didn’t view a two star room myself, these rooms are known for being spacious and even having hidden “fold away” bathrooms.
+While I didn’t view a two-star room myself, these rooms are known for being spacious and even having hidden “fold away” bathrooms.
 Yes, you read that correctly.
-Keep reading find out how these babies work …
+Keep reading to find out how these babies work …

-Each of the five star rooms is an adventure in itself with rooms that have grand piano or a spiral staircase leading to a bed.
+Each of the five-star rooms is an adventure in itself with rooms that have a grand piano or a spiral staircase leading to a bed.

 We started by checking out a room with the swing and no, it’s not a sex swing.
 I pictured myself sleeping there, getting out of bed in the morning, and jumping on the swing, straight into the giant bathtub.
 This room in particular, also happens to come with an unforgettable view.

 And finally, the pièce de résistance and that’s a room with a bed that sleeps eight people!
 Apparently, the artist who designed this room had it in mind that the bed was like a stage for a band.
 Or maybe the bed was the place they could retire with their groupies after the concert was over?